-This project aims to address questions about what kinds of changes or adaptations our education systems may need to make in the immediate and short-to-medium term future, in response to climate change.
-The goal will be to compile an overview of current thinking in this area, and present educators and educational policymakers with a set of options to consider.
+This project addresses questions about what changes or adaptations our education system may need to make in the immediate and short-to-medium term future, in response to climate change.
+The goal is to compile an overview of current thinking in this area, and present educators and educational policymakers with a set of options to consider.

 The project is guided by the research questions below.
 These questions may be subject to further refinement during the scoping phase.
 The project will not necessarily address all the questions in the first year.